Foodie-CodePath/Foodie/README.md

 ### Nearby
 - [ ] user MapView to show near by store with Loyaity Program

-###
+### Me
 - [ ] add a profile picture of the user and restaurant
-- [ ] The Loyaity program that user join
+- [ ] Show Loyaity program that user join and it's Point
 - [ ] Point history for each card

 ### Loyaity Program:
 - [ ] Uers can present QRcoder for sacn
 - [ ] Restaruant can scan user profile and offer them point
-- [ ] User can apple and get there VIP card from the restaruant they search.
+- [ ] User can apply and get there VIP card from the restaruant they search.
 - [ ] reach level with pokemon sound

 ## Optional